cerner/fhir.cerner.com/content/millennium/dstu2/individuals/patient.md

 ## Create

-Create an individual Patient:
+Create an individual patient.

     POST /Patient

-_Implementation Notes_
+_Notes_

-* The following elements are not supported and will cause an error to be returned if set:
+* The following elements are not supported and return an error if set:
   * [Patient.deceased]
   * [Patient.multipleBirth]
   * [Patient.photo]